Ross University School of Medicine: 2000 to present

-In 2003, DeVry Inc. (known since 2018 as Adtalem Global Education) acquired Ross University School of Medicine.
+In 2003, DeVry Inc. (known since 2018 as Covista) acquired Ross University School of Medicine.

 In September 2017, the Category 5 Hurricane Maria made landfall on Dominica, causing severe damage to its infrastructure.
 The hurricane knocked out communications, effectively isolating RUSM from the outside world.
 Students and faculty were evacuated from the campus to the U.S. mainland.
 In October, the university resumed classes temporarily aboard the GNV Excellent, an Italian ferry docked off the coast of St. Kitts.
 In November, RUSM temporarily relocated to Knoxville, Tennessee, to continue classes.
 Lincoln Memorial University (LMU), based in Harrogate, Tennessee, and with operations in Knoxville, provided the operational capacity and the technical capabilities to support RUSM faculty, students, and staff.

 Ross University School of Medicine permanently relocated from Dominica to Barbados at the beginning of the 2019 spring semester due to extensive damage done in Dominica after Hurricane Maria.

 In 2019, Ross developed partnerships with Dillard University, Charles Drew University of Medicine and Science, Florida Agricultural and Mechanical University, and Tuskegee University to "expand the black physician pipeline".
 It also added partnerships with Cal State Dominguez Hills and Oakwood University to increase enrollment.